theupdateframework/go-tuf/docs/SECURITY.md

 ## Reporting a Vulnerability

-If you discover a potential security issue in this project we ask that you notify the go-tuf maintainers via [Github's private reporting feature](https://docs.github.com/en/code-security/security-advisories/guidance-on-reporting-and-writing/privately-reporting-a-security-vulnerability).
+If you discover a potential security issue in this project we ask that you notify the go-tuf maintainers via [Github's private reporting feature](https://github.com/theupdateframework/go-tuf/security/advisories/new) (requires being signed in to GitHub).
 At the minimum, the report must contain the following:

 * A description of the issue.
 * A specific version or commit SHA of `go-tuf` where the issue reproduces.